cesar-monzon/repricero/README.md

-# repricero
+# Repricero

-Repricero is a high speed Amazon repricing solution
+Repricero is a high speed solution for inventory repricing and fulfillment!